AntoTheSol/DAE-6MonthProjects/cybersecurity_basics_1/readme.md

       - Provide enough technical detail to help them address the issue without revealing exploit instructions.

-- 🫱🏽‍🫲🏿 3.
-User Consent and Transparency
+- 3. User Consent and Transparency

   - If monitoring tools (like Wazuh) collect user behavior data, transparency is key:

-      - Inform users (employees) of security monitoring in your organization’s security policy or onboarding materials.
+      - Inform users (employees) of security monitoring in your organization's security policy or onboarding materials.

       - Limit intrusion and surveillance to only what is necessary for security.

-#### ✅ Alignment with Compliance
+#### Alignment with Compliance

 | Area                         | How the Plan Supports It                                                                                                  |
 | ---------------------------- | ------------------------------------------------------------------------------------------------------------------------- |